Immigration roundup that targeted 2,100 nets 35 arrests

 Part of the reason other, similar operations, were more successful is because they were “done without a lot of fanfare and media attention,” Albence said.
 “That certainly, from an operational perspective, is beneficial.”

-Another factor was weather; that operations were suspended in New Orleans because of the hurricane there.
+Another factor was weather; operations were suspended in New Orleans because of the hurricane there.

 And immigrant rights activists nationwide had the rare advantage of knowing when to expect increased immigration enforcement, and they pushed “know-your-rights” campaigns hard.